neondatabase/website/content/docs/manage/branches.md

 ## Delete a branch

 Deleting a branch is a permanent action.
-Deleting a branch also deletes databases and users that belong to the branch as well as the branch endpoint, which is the compute instance associated with the branch.
+Deleting a branch also deletes the databases and users that belong to the branch as well as the branch endpoint, which is the compute instance associated with the branch.
 You cannot delete a branch that has child branches.
 The child branches must be deleted first.

 To delete a branch: